Code-Institute-Submissions/T4Tri-triathlon-club/README.md

     &nbsp;
 ![Nav bar on small devices](wireframes/nav-bar-small.JPG)

-    - When pressed, it open up the main menu with all the links available then.
+    - When pressed, it opens up the main menu with all the links available then.

     \
     &nbsp;